beginner

 2. Click the Battery filter

-3. Select Low Battery to see vehicles below threshold
+3. Select Low Battery to see vehicles below the threshold

 Dashboard Indicators